Factsheet 03: Bond

 • a bond in the form of money (you cannot be asked for a written guarantee, for example)

-The most bond you can be required to pay is an amount equal to 4 weeks rent (that is, the rent you agreed to pay at the start of the tenancy).
+The most bond you can be required to pay is an amount equal to 4 weeks rent (that is, the amount of rent you agreed to pay at the start of the tenancy).

-The landlord/agent cannot require you to pay more (or another) bond when the rent is increased or if a new tenant moves in under the original tenancy agreement.
+The landlord/agent cannot require you to pay more (or another) bond when the rent is increased or if a new tenant moves in.

 Paying the bond